marina601/easy-cocktail-recipes/TESTING.md

 - I have also used JSHints for JavaScript and jQuery code.

 - [W3C CSS validation](https://jigsaw.w3.org/css-validator/)
-  -- The file passed with no major issues, the only issue was resolved was regarding transition value.
+  -- The file passed with no major issues, the only issue that was resolved was regarding transition value.

 - [W3C Markup Validation]( https://validator.w3.org/)
    -- HTML code pass validation without major errors, type attribute has been removed from all script elements.